When I was very young, I watched a clip on Sesame Street that left an impression on me to this very day. Maybe you know the one.

 *Disclosure: I received Zeezok’s 2016 Music Appreciation for the Elementary Grades Book 1 Collection and was compensated for my time to write this review.
 I was not required to write a positive review and, as always, I only write about products that I would use with my own family.
 We love this curriculum, folks!

-Here’s the truth, folks: I already knew about Music Appreciation for the Elementary Grades by Zeezok Publishing.
+Here’s the truth, you guys: I already knew about Music Appreciation for the Elementary Grades by Zeezok Publishing.
 It has been on my homeschooling wish list since I first started researching curriculum.
 So when I was presented with the opportunity to review it, I jumped for joy.

 5 Reasons why this homeschool mom loves Music Appreciation for the Elementary Grades